UPPS 02.03.01 - Honorary Doctoral Degrees

 POLICY STATEMENT

-The president appoints an Honorary Doctoral Degree Committee, upon receipt of a nomination, comprised of the provost and vice president for Academic Affairs (VPAA), who chairs the Committee, the dean of The Graduate College, one senior administrator, and two distinguished faculty members recommended by the Faculty Senate.
+1. The president appoints an Honorary Doctoral Degree Committee, including the provost and executive vice president for Academic Affairs (provost), who chairs the Committee, and the dean of The Graduate College.

-evidence of meritorious and outstanding contributions to the university, the state, the nation, internationally, or of distinguished contributions to humanity.
+2. The Honorary Doctoral Committee will consider persons who have achieved extraordinary accomplishments in their careers; provided meritorious and outstanding contributions to the university, the state, the nation, or internationally; or made distinguished contributions to humanity.

-The president, in consultation with the provost and VPAA, will determine the names and the degree titles that the university will recommend to the Board of Regents for honorary degrees.
-After review and approval by the Board of Regents, the president invites the individual who will be recognized to accept the honorary doctoral degree.
+4. The president, in consultation with the provost, will determine the names and the degree title that the university will recommend to The Texas State University System (TSUS) Board of Regents for honorary degrees.
+After review and approval by the TSUS Board of Regents, the president will invite the individual who will be recognized to accept the honorary doctoral degree.

-The provost and VPAA and the dean of The Graduate College will coordinate the presentation of honorary doctoral degrees.
+5. Working with the Office of the President, the provost and the Dean of The Graduate College will coordinate the presentation of honorary doctoral degrees.

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.